HosseinSimchi/site1-vuejs/README.md

-we created this site using VUE JS FrameWork and have used this sunjects:
+we created this site using VUE JS FrameWork and have used these subjects:

 1) Components
 2) Event Binding